Reimagine Educating: American Civics and History Academies for Better Learning and Engagement.

 High-need students and students from underserved populations have the opportunity to build the future by studying the past through the REACHABLE grant.

-Last year, Fresno State was awarded a $1.7 million REACHABLE grant by the U.S. Department of Education.
+In 2017, Fresno State was awarded a $1.7 million (5- year) REACHABLE grant by the U.S. Department of Education.
 A grant that seeks to engage Fresno State scholars with local teachers and students around a shared interest in history and civics.
 It also offers opportunities to teachers and students in the greater Fresno area who are excited about learning more about history and civics, but who may not have had opportunities to explore these themes in greater depth.

 Our goals include increasing student achievement and developing college-ready skills for students through introducing them to the rich resources of national parks, national monuments and historic landmarks in California.